|Picture Communication Symbol from Boardmaker|

 - Let them "play" and explore it in a casual way.

 - Sit with them and explore/discuss what is on the device, i.e. "Look, if you want to say____ you can go here.
 Let's see, how did we get there?"
 Then model it and have them do it.
 (I do it, we do it, you do it.)

 - If you know they want to say something that is in the device, say to them, "Oh, I think that is in your talker!
 Let's go see.
 Look...
 You can use your words to tell me now."

 - This will not be their only way of communicating.
-If they needs to show you, yes have them show you.
+If they want to show you what they are talking about, yes let them show you.
 If you are learning colors, do it the same way you have been.
 All of their school vocabulary does not need to be on the device.

 - Ask questions

 - Express feelings